microsoft/sca-fuzzer/docs/user/config.md

   This clause imitates the security guarantees provided by secure speculation mechanisms like STT.
 * `tct` (truncated constant time tracer) - the model observes address of the memory access and of the program counter at cache line granularity.
 * `tcto` (truncated constant time tracer with overflows) - the model address of the memory access and of the program counter at cache line granularity + observe cache line overflows.

+In multi-actor context, only one option is available:

+* `ct-ni` - when executing actors with `observer: false`, the model observes the same data as as with `ct`.
+When executing actors with `observer: true`, the model observes complete memory of the actor as well as their register values.

 ```yaml
 Name: model_min_nesting